-If you’re a regular player you’ll have heard plenty of casino stories before, the MIT teams legendary escapades, the impressive Blackjack wins of Don Johnson and the golden arm of Stanley Fujitake are all tales you’ll hear from fellow gamblers.
-Whilst we don’t know what you have and haven’t been exposed to, we’ve collected a few of the lesser known ones so you might get to hear something new!
+Even if you play at the best online casino, there is still mainly luck involved but some players find weird ways to beat the odds.
+If you’re a regular player you’ll have heard plenty of casino stories before.
+The MIT teams legendary escapades, the impressive Blackjack wins of Don Johnson and the golden arm of Stanley Fujitake are all tales you’ll hear from fellow gamblers.
+We’ve collected a few of the lesser-known casino stories so you might get to hear something new!

 1. Two pro poker players settled a bet with an MMA fight

 Much like the recent fight between KSI and Joe Weller of YouTube fame, there was once an occasion when two professional poker players decided that, rather than play poker, they were going to throw hands inside the octagon with a massive prop bet they provided themselves as the stakes.